nATHANnSil/nATHANnSil/README.md

-- 👋Hello There!
+- 👋 Hello There!
 I'm Nathan!
 I'm 21 years old and I'm from Belo Horizonte - Minas Gerais - Brazil 🇧🇷.
 - 👀 I have interest and curiosity in several things, including: airplanes ✈ ,games 🎮 (specially FPS and Racing games), and programming.
 You can ask me about those things!
+- 📬 If you want talk to me, the ways to do it are below.
 - 👨‍💻 Currently I'm learning Java and Java Script.
-- 🐱‍💻If you want talk to me, the ways to do it are below.
-- 📆I want to work as a Gamer Developer in Canada 🇨🇦, in some years!
+- 📆 I want to work as a Gamer Developer in Canada 🇨🇦, in some years!

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=nathannsil)](https://github.com/nathannsil/github-readme-stats)